xandrade/covid/README.md

 # covid
-Push-notification for COVID-19 statistics in Oman
+Push-notification for COVID-19 statistics by country

 This app queries the rapidapi.com API and push a notifcation (using PushBullet API) if change is detected.

 # Linux (Ubuntu-20.04) through WSL 2